sgryco/keras_tinyimagenet/README.md

 =====

-This project was written by Corentin Chéron for the Computer Vision project on Deep Learning.
+This project was written by Corentin Chéron for the Computer Vision project on Deep Learning and implements a new architecture called MirrorNet.

+The report is available [here](https://drive.google.com/open?id=1lPYCw2M5djF9jd7pbk2oGHFjze9mZssZ]).

 Main files
 ----